UO-CS-OER/CS211-text/_sources/Appendices/appendix_Special.md

 `b.__lt__(a)` both return True, although this is likely to be a very bad idea.

+Although Python does not assume any relationships among comparisons like `<=`, `<`, and `==`, you don't need to implement each independently.
+Suppose, for example, that you are defining a class of objects that are ordered by size.
+You might have

 ## Built-in Functions

 Although listed in Python documentation